technion046195/technion_046195_2020_spring/_workshops/workshop_12/workshop_12.md

 ![png](output_40_2.png)

-We eventually reached a point where the classifier's classification error is very close to 0.5 and $alpha_t$ is very small.
+We eventually reached a point where the classifier's classification error is very close to 0.5 and $$alpha_t$$ is very small.

 ## ⏱️ Performance evaluation